 Silk Pins: A great addition to your sewing tool box; perfect for use with lightweight fabrics.
 Silk pins are very fine and glide through fabric effortlessly.
 Do not use these pins on thick fabrics, they may bend.

-Watch the corresponding YouTube tutorial on how to pin effectively and achieve the perfect pinning motion.
+Watch the corresponding YouTube tutorial (Sewing Tips: How to Pin Fabric) on how to pin effectively and achieve the perfect pinning motion.

 Sewing Tips for Pinning: